btmxh/nrs/specification.md

 The ID for anime is specified as follow:

 * If the anime has an MyAnimeList (MAL, [website](myanimelist.net)) entry, the ID is the same anime ID as the MAL ID.
 (For example: Idoly Pride's MyAnimeList website is https://myanimelist.net/anime/40842/Idoly_Pride, so the MAL ID is 40842, therefore the NRS-ID is 40842).
 There is no prefixes for MAL animes, due to backward compability.
-* Otherwise, fallback anime websites like AniList(AL, [website](anilist.co)), AniDB(ADB, [website](anidb.net)), Kitsu(KS, [website](kitsu.io)) ID is taken (priority order: AniList, AniDB, Kitsu) with their prefixes.
+* Otherwise, fallback anime websites like AniList(AL, [website](anilist.co)), or AniDB(ADB, [website](anidb.net)) ID is taken (priority order: AniList, AniDB) with their prefixes.
 (For example: The above anime, Idoly Pride, has the AniList website: https://anilist.co/anime/113814/IDOLY-PRIDE, so its ID should be AL113814 if its MAL page got taken down (which is nearly impossible))
 * If there is no entry for this anime on MAL, AL, ADB or KS, its ID will be specified using a custom ID system with the prefix A. The suffix ID must only contains only digits.
 (A1, A023 are accepted, but AL123 is not)

 ### 2. Manga/Light Novel ID